RDF014/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  SimplyTrivia

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  This is for everyone who like trivia or just wants to make a simple social gathering an extra element of fun.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  The website will show the user different trivia questions one-by-one that will range in varying difficulty and a wide variety of catagories.
+All questions are user-created and there have been more than 2000+ verified questions, so it will be rare that you will receieve the same question twice.
+With this app, you can give any social gathering that you attend or host that extra "fun" factor and turn a simple hang-out or party into a fun or competitive trivia day.

 ## Problem ##
   > Describe the problem your product solves.
+  Being at any type of social event and the overall vibe has become dull.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This site is able to simply solve this problem by providing a no frills trivia app.
+It is as simple as pressing start and a stream of fun trivia questions starts to come through.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Our product provides an easy way of turning any boring event into an amazing event"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  It's as easy as pressing start and answering questions

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "This app helped give my party that extra 'omph' to make it the best night my friends ever had"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  They should go straight to the site and starting having fun :D